 please see your branch location for current hours & ACCESSIBILITY.

-NOTICE as of 9/17/20 – First United is currently considering steps to reopen many of our branch lobbies in early October.
-We hope to have these plans finalized in the coming weeks as we prepare and put in place the necessary protocols to ensure the safety of our associates, customers, and community.
-We will continue to update this page with more information as it becomes available and we thank you for your patience.
+NOTICE as of 10/5/2020 – First United is currently beginning to reopen many of our branch lobbies.
+We have put in place the necessary protocols to ensure the safety of our associates, customers, and community.
+Please refer to your community office location (found on our locations page) for hours of operation and accessibility.

 As always, you can still do your banking through our drive-up facilities, digital solutions, and by using our Customer Service Center by calling 1-888-692-2654.